Orlando, Florida: Climate

 The average annual rainfall in Orlando is 51.45 in, a majority of which occurs in the period from June to September.
 October through May are Orlando's dry season.
 During this period (especially in its later months), often a wildfire hazard exists.
 During some years, fires have been severe.
 In 1998, a strong El Niño caused an unusually wet January and February, followed by drought throughout the spring and early summer, causing a record wildfire season that created numerous air-quality alerts in Orlando and severely affected normal daily life, including the postponement of that year's Pepsi 400 NASCAR race in nearby Daytona Beach.

 Orlando is a major population center and has a considerable hurricane risk, although it is not as high as in South Florida's urban corridor or other coastal regions.
 Since the city is located 42 mi inland from the Atlantic and 77 mi inland from the Gulf of Mexico, hurricanes usually weaken before arriving.
 Storm surges are not a concern since the region is 100 ft above mean sea level.
 Despite its location, the city does see strong hurricanes.
 During the notorious 2004 hurricane season, Orlando was hit by three hurricanes that caused significant damage, with Hurricane Charley the worst of these.
 The city also experienced widespread damage during Hurricane Donna in 1960.
+In recent years, hurricanes Irma (2017), Ian (2022), and Milton (2024) brought some notable damages to the city.

 Tornadoes are not usually connected with the strong thunderstorms of the humid summer.
-They are more common during the infrequent cold days of winter, as well as in passing hurricanes.
+They are more common on warmer days of winter, as well as in passing hurricanes.
 The two worst major outbreaks in the area's history, a 1998 outbreak that killed 42 people and a 2007 outbreak that killed 21, both happened in February.